VipulOG/srmsp-proxy/README.md

 # srmsp-proxy

 ## Overview
-This project aims to simplify attendance management for SRM University students through a personalized calendar and additional insights into their academic schedule.
+This project aims to enhance the SRM University student experience by serving as an enhancement proxy for the student portal.
+It simplifies attendance management through a personalized calendar and provides additional insights into the academic schedule.

 ## But why?
 I can't read minds, but I'm guessing you're wondering, "Did anyone even need this?"
 Frankly, who knows?
 I built this for my sanity, and if it helps a fellow student, why not?
 We've all got our unique struggles, and maybe this is the solution someone's been silently wishing for.